 “We are already making great strides in a number of areas.
 The progress we are making is demonstrated by our global research rankings, by the quality of the graduates that come from Swinburne and the impact they make on society.

-“To see Swinburne ranked in the world top 400 by the Academic Ranking of World Universities for the third year running, and to see us moving into the top 75 in physics is a terrific achievement.
+“To see Swinburne ranked in the world's top 400 by the Academic Ranking of World Universities for the third year running, and to see us being one of the top 100 in physics is a terrific achievement.
 Swinburne is now placed as one of the top three per cent of universities worldwide.
 These are achievements of which the whole university community should be proud.

 “Part of our success lies in our preparedness to challenge old thinking and to try new things.
 Our bold move into online education, both through Open Universities Australia and more recently, Swinburne Online, are examples of that.

 “Our challenge as a university will be to continue on that trajectory of success.”

 Level 1 Swinburne Place South, 24 Wakefield Street, Hawthorn

 University Secretary and General Counsel

 Associate Director, Media and Communications